Skip to content

 kubectl delete destinationrule reviews-cb

-Continue to Module 3: Security & Troubleshooting — covering mTLS, authorization policies, JWT authentication, and essential debugging commands.
+Continue to Module 1.3: Istio Security & Troubleshooting to connect traffic policy with mTLS, authorization, JWT authentication, and proxy-level debugging.